gsl12/Tiny-M/README.md

     - FYSETC Cheetah V1.1b (TMC2209) config here  or SKR Mini E3 with TMC2209
     - 24V everywhere

+### BOM
+I'm working on a BOM at the moment.
+Onshape has this feature included, some parts are still missing and some parts(like printed part) are not excluded from the BOM in Onshape.
+Later i will put a excel sheet here.

+### Build Tips
+The outer diameter of the flanges from the pulleys for XY Joins will not fit.
+You will need to grind the flanges to fit.

 ### Used VoronUser mods

 Display [schlank voronuser mod](https://github.com/VoronDesign/VoronUsers/tree/master/legacy_printers/printer_mods/schlank/minima)